remusao/remusao.github.io/posts/tldts-benchmarks.md

 In this post I'd like to share some results of a performance comparison against other available JavaScript libraries offering the same kind of features.
 We will see that they vary greatly in terms of performance, ease of use or features.
-In fact, we observed up to **3 orders of magnitude** differences in terms of performance between some of the available libraries and **tldts**!
+In fact, we observed that `tldts` is up to **1000 times** faster than some of the other libraries!

 Before presenting the results, a few words about the instrumentation and what was measured.
 We aim at comparing the libraries in the following aspects: